 • Management: Active

-The problem?
-A large percentage of the total return comes from taxable dividends, which makes REITs very tax-inefficient.
+But if you’re going to own REITs and REIT funds, it helps to own them in a tax-advantaged fund such as an HSA rather than a taxable brokerage account.
+That’s because a large percentage of the total return comes from taxable dividends, which makes REITs very tax-inefficient.
 What’s more, REIT dividends are generally not classified as “qualified dividends.”
-Qualified dividends are taxed at the long-term capital gains rate (0%, 15% or 20% depending on your tax bracket).
-Non-qualified dividends are taxed as ordinary income, like bond interest, and can face rates as high as 37%, depending on your bracket.
-Thus, it makes more sense to hold REITs and REIT funds in a tax-advantaged fund such as an HSA rather than a taxable brokerage account.
+Qualified dividends, like what you get from “normal” stocks and stock funds, are taxed at the long-term capital gains rate (0%, 15% or 20% depending on your tax bracket).
+Non-qualified dividends are taxed as ordinary income, like bond interest, and can face rates as high as 37%, depending on your marginal tax bracket.

-Schwab investors looking for real estate exposure could consider the Schwab Global Real Estate Fund (SWASX).
-The fund is a diversified REIT fund with a global presence.
-Approximately 60% of the fund is invested in American REITs, with the rest scattered across Europe, Asia, Australia, and Canada.
-The portfolio has minimal exposure to the office sector, which has been affected by work-from-home policies, and is most heavily allocated to diversified, retail, and industrial properties.
+If you’re looking for real estate exposure in your HSA, you might consider the Schwab Global Real Estate Fund (SWASX): a diversified REIT fund with a global presence.
+Approximately 55% of the fund is invested in American REITs, with the rest scattered across Europe, Asia, Australia, and Canada.
+The portfolio covers a wide variety of real estate, though it’s most heavily allocated to diversified, retail, and industrial properties.

 This is a growth-focused real estate fund that focuses on total return, including both capital gains and income.
-But its 3.3% current yield is mighty competitive in a world in which the S&P 500 yields only 1.2%.
+But its 3.0% current yield is mighty competitive in a world in which the S&P 500 yields just more than 1%.

 Another reason to consider SWASX for your HSA?
 Turnover.
 When a fund trades its holdings throughout the year, it can sometimes generate capital gains.
 When those capital gains are passed along to you, you’re responsible for capital gains taxes … and active trading strategies are woefully tax-inefficient because they often pass along short-term capital gains, which are taxed as ordinary income at rates up to 37%.

 There is no precise, universally accepted threshold for what constitutes “a lot” of active trading, but I would consider any fund with portfolio turnover over 30% or so to be fairly tax-inefficient.
-The higher that number goes, the more inefficient the fund.
+The aforementioned SWPPX?
+Pretty efficient at just 2% turnover.
+But the higher that number goes, the more inefficient the fund.
 Schwab Global Real Estate has annual turnover of about 85%, which means it could distribute a lot of short-term capital gains.
 Fortunately, you can avoid those immediate tax consequences in a tax-deferred account like an HSA.

 Want to learn more about SWASX?
 Check out the Schwab provider site.